-During the three and nine months ended September 30, 2023, no stock option awards were granted under the 2017 Stock Plan.
+During the three months ended March 31, 2024, 67,000 shares of restricted stock were granted under the 2017 Stock Plan.
 During the three months ended September 30, 2022 no stock option awards were granted under the 2017 Stock Plan.
-During the nine months ended September 30, 2022, 200,000 stock option awards were granted under the 2017 Stock Plan.
+During the nine months ended September 30, 2022 March 31, 2023, 200,000 stock option awards were granted under the 2017 Stock Plan.
 At September 30, 2023, the Company had 0.6 million stock options outstanding and 0.6 million exercisable under the following plans:

 Plan Category Outstanding Exercisable

 Number of Options Number of Options

-Outstanding Number of Options (in thousands) Exercisable Number of Options (in thousands)
+Outstanding Number of Options Exercisable Number of Options

+(in thousands) (in thousands)

 2005 Stock Option Plan 211 211

 2017 Stock Option Plan 351 351

 Total 562 562

 During the three and nine months ended September 30, 2023, 86,000 and 223,000 shares of restricted stock were granted under the 2017 Stock Plan, respectively.
-During the three and nine months ended September 30, 2022, 50,000 and 143,000 shares of restricted stock were granted to the Board of Directors and management under the 2017 Stock Plan, respectively.
+During the three and nine months ended September 30, 2022, 50,000 and 143,000 62,000 shares of restricted stock were granted to the Board of Directors and management under the 2017 Stock Plan, respectively.
 The fair market value of restricted shares for share-based compensation expensing is equal to the closing price of our common stock on the date of grant.
 The vesting on restricted stock awards typically occur quarterly over three years for the Board of Directors and quarterly or annually over two to four years for management.